neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 Today is my first day in Milan, Italy.

 My host took me on a tour of Milan, working our way from the outside in.
 He had a way of pointing out details I'd never normally notice -- art on columns, the architecture of the city, even pointing out the handle of a store and the way it was designed.
-I'm so unattuned to art.
+I'm so un-attuned to art.

 I think the overall change in how I explored with him versus how I explore by myself is a matter of *attentiveness* - going slow and embracing all the details not just the most ostentatious ones.